jamesbconner/Sync2NAS/README.md

 - **Metadata Management**: Integrates with TMDB for show and episode information
 - **Database Management**: Supports multiple database backends with a factory pattern
 - **AI-Powered Parsing**: Uses OpenAI GPT and Ollama models for intelligent filename parsing
-- **Dual Interface**: Provides both CLI commands and REST API endpoints
+- **Multiple Interfaces**: Provides CLI commands, REST API endpoints, and a GUI for ease of use

 ## Features